Demographics of Thailand: Population

 Thailand's successful government-sponsored family planning program has resulted in a decline in population growth from 3.1 percent in 1960 to around 0.4 percent in 2015.
 The World Bank forecasts a contraction of the working-age population of about 10 percent between 2010 and 2040.
 In 1970, an average of 5.7 people lived in a Thai household.
 At the time of the 2010 census, the figure was down to 3.2.
 Even though Thailand has one of the better social security systems in Asia, the increasing population of elderly people is a challenge for the country.

 Life expectancy has risen, a reflection of Thailand's efforts to implement effective public health policies.
 The Thai AIDS epidemic had a major impact on the Thai population.
-Today, over 700,000 Thai are HIV or AIDS positive, approximately two percent of adult men and 1.5 percent of adult women.
+In 2022, over 500,000 Thai were HIV or AIDS positive, approximately 1.1% of adult men and 0.9% of adult women.
 Every year, 30,000–50,000 Thai die from HIV or AIDS-related illnesses.
 Ninety percent of them are ages 20–24, the youngest range of the workforce.
 An aggressive public education campaign begun in the early-1990s reduced the number of new HIV infections from 150,000 to under 10,000 annually.

 The leading cause of death among the age cohort under 15 years of age: drowning.
 A study by the Child Safety Promotion and Injury Prevention Centre of Ramathibodi Hospital revealed that more than 1,400 youths under 15 years old died from drowning each year, or an average four deaths a day, becoming the top cause of deaths of children, even exceeding that of motorbike deaths.
 Thailand's Disease Control Department estimates that only 23 percent of Thai children under 15 can swim.
 The Public Health Ministry said that from 2006 to 2015, 10,923 children drowned.
 Of the 8.3 million children aged 5–14 nationwide, only two million can swim, according to the Public Health Ministry.

 The United Nations classifies Thailand as an "aging society" (one-tenth of the population above 60), on track to become an "aged society" (one-fifth of the population above 60) by 2025.
 The Fiscal Policy Office projects that the number of Thais aged 60-plus will increase from 14 percent in 2016 to 17.5 percent in 2020, 21.2 percent in 2025, and 25.2 percent in 2030.
 As of 2016 it is estimated that there are 94,000 employees aged 60 years or more in the workforce.